 Calliope is published four times a year and features short fiction, poetry, and articles about writing by established and aspiring writers from within Mensa and around the world.
 You can purchase a copy for $5 on the Calliope website by clicking on the cover to the right.

-I am changing the website's design from static to responsive, which should make it viewable
+I have changed the website's design from static to responsive, which should make it viewable

-on virtually all devises--if my coding skills don't let me down.
+on most devises--if my coding skills don't let me down.
 The layout will not change much.

 Thanks, keep reading, and stay in touch.